Raybeam/zartan/README.md

 10. Initial Deploy.
 In the dev environment:

   ```
+  ssh $deploy_target 'touch /var/www/zartan/shared/enabled'
   # may require "bundle exec" depending on your setup
   cap production deploy --trace
   ```
   This step succeeds if the final step complains about monit not being installed.
-  We couldn't install monit before now because it depends on files created by the initial deploy.
+  We shouldn't install monit before now because it depends on files created by the initial deploy.
 For now, launch the various services manually and install monit once everything is working.
+  If monit was already installed and configured (perhaps due to other applications being run on the same host), then run the first line above (touching the `enabled` file) _after_ the deploy instead of before it.

 11. First Launch.